-In 2016, thanks to the generous investment and partnership of our supporters, more than one hundred Earthjustice attorneys pursued hundreds of legal cases on behalf of clients across the country.
+Thanks to the generous investment and partnership of our supporters, more than one hundred Earthjustice attorneys pursued hundreds of legal cases on behalf of clients across the country during the past year.

-As the year ends in the midst of a transition to a new presidential administration and political arena that will likely be very challenging to the issues we all care deeply about, Earthjustice will work overtime in the courts to continue doing what we do best.
+As 2017 begins a transition to a new presidential administration and political arena that will likely be very challenging to the issues we all care deeply about, Earthjustice will work overtime in the courts to continue doing what we do best.
 We will hold those who break our nation’s laws accountable for their actions.
 It’s what we have done for 45 years.
 Our courtroom fights remain the last lines of defense for many crucial public health and environmental protections.
 We are in these fights for the long haul.

-Take a look back at a few moments from Earthjustice’s work this year, from a community in Albany's South End to a Pacific island, from the halls of Capitol Hill to the court of law.
+Take a look back at a few moments from Earthjustice’s work over the past year, from a community in Albany's South End to a Pacific island, from the halls of Capitol Hill to the court of law.

 Speaking before Canada's National Energy Board, Kristen presented oral arguments against a proposed new tar sands pipeline.
 An alliance of Northwest U.S. Tribes—the Swinomish Indian Tribal Community, Tulalip Tribes, Suquamish Tribe and Lummi Nation, represented by Earthjustice—intervened in 2013 in Canadian permit proceedings over the TransMountain pipeline.
 The U.S. Tribes’ position before the NEB represented a critical call to safeguard the Salish Sea from increased oil tanker traffic and greater risk of oil spills.